Crochet Vintage Fan Ripple Scarf

 - When creating your base chain, keep the counts in multiples of 9.
 Once you get to your desired width for a chain, add 1 to the chain so you can single crochet 2nd chain from the hook and keep your project in balance.

 - Use yarn and hook that compliment each other.
 You can refer to the yarn band label to see the suggested hook size to go with the yarn.

 Chain in sets of 9 until you get to the desired width.
 At the end of the chain add 1 more chain.

-- Ch 1, skip 1st stitch and SC into next 4 sts. * 3 SC into next st. SC into next 4 sts, skip 2, SC into next 4 sts.
+- Ch 1, skip 1st stitch and SC into the next 4 sts. * 3 SC into next st. SC into next 4 sts, skip 2, SC into next 4 sts.
 Repeat * across.
 Final 4 stitches will be 1 SC into next 3 stitches and then SC 2 TOG for the final.
 Turn.

 - Repeat Row 2.

 - Slip Stitch 2 stitches, then CH 6.
-Triple Treble (TTR) into next 2 stitches. * 3 TTR into next and then 1 TTR into next 3 stitches.
+Triple Treble (TTR) into the next 2 stitches. * 3 TTR into next and then 1 TTR into next 3 stitches.
 Skip 4 stitches, 1 TTR into next 3 stitches, Repeat * across.
 Final stitches will be 1 TTR in 3 stitches.
-(You will notice the TTR do not extend all the way to the end of the row.
+(You will notice the TTR does not extend all the way to the end of the row.
 This is what we want.)